 Wrocław is a pleasant student city that you don't spontaneously think about on your first trip to Poland.
-However, it is full of unsuspected treasures and it's worth to come and stroll there.
+However, it is full of unsuspected treasures and it's worth to come and chill there.

-One automatically thinks of its charming and regularly animated city center.
+We automatically think of its charming and regularly animated city center.
 Indeed, artists like to perform and show their works to amaze the audience.